Free Legal Dictionary – User Supplied Legal Definitions

 Reasonable Faith: a properly intended deed free from an improper motive

-Grand Jury: a group of individuals designated by law to determine whether enough evidence exists to merit a charge against the criminally accused.
-There is no parallel in civil law, although many states require a review and certification before a patient bringing an action against a doctor or other person or entity providing medical services.
+Grand Jury: a group of individuals designated by Law to determine whether enough evidence exists to merit a charge against the criminally accused.
+Civil Law has no parallel, although many states require a review and certification before a patient takes action against a doctor or other person or entity providing medical services.

 Gross Negligence: conduct worse or more serious than a simple departure from reasonable care.
-However, less than a complete disregard of any concern owed others.
+However, there is less than a complete disregard for any concern owed to others.

 Guardian: one who legally has supervision and responsibility for a person

-Guardian ad Litem: Individual protector appointed by a court to oversee the legal rights of an individual incompetent under the law.
+Guardian ad Litem: An individual protector appointed by a court to oversee the legal rights of an incompetent individual under the Law.
 (Besides: Read more.)

 Guilty: the determination by a jury that the accused has committed a crime.
 However, the term is not relevant to civil law matters.